allysonvasquez/Python-Basics/README.md

 #### How to Improve This Project
 Optimizing the for loop for faster reformatting.

+## Weather Scrape
+[WeatherScrape](https://github.com/allysonvasquez/Python-Projects/blob/master/3-Side%20Projects/LungScrape/weather_scrape.py) scrapes weather.com in my current location to output current information on humidity, UV index, and air quality index.
+I need this information because I only have one lung and going outside when these factors are too high causes breathing problems.
+#### How to Improve This Project
+I would like to explore HTML and create a website that displays this information in a sleek, clean UI.

 ## Other/Future Goals
 More of a 'TODO' section: